GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.
+> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
 >
-> ~ *Fred Brooks*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts